EMarnus/MyCostTracker/README.md

 # Cost Calculator

-My Cost Calculator is a program to project managers to easily keep track of ongoing costs to a porject.
+My Cost Calculator is a program to project managers to easily keep track of ongoing costs to a project.

 For example, Love Maths is a site that hopes to demonstrate how pure JavaScript works in a real-world context.
 The site will be targeted toward people who not only love to implement more advanced JavaScript concepts but also maths.
 Love Maths is a fully responsive JavaScript maths game that will allow users to add, subtract, multiply and divide numbers.